amitmurthy/JuliaREPL_Proto/README.md

 Julia Web REPL - alternate implementation
 =========================================

-This project is a prototype of an alternate (simpler?) implementation for the Julia Web REPL
+This is a proof-of-concept of an alternate (simpler?) implementation for the Julia Web REPL

 Simplicity is sought to be achieved by
 - using the standard julia console executable as-is for the web REPL